- Too many bugs? Learn how to effectively identify and fix bugs

 First, you need to establish a team of developers who have sufficient experience.
 Of course, even senior devs can make mistakes, but the less experience a developer has the more bugs they are likely to create.
 Even more importantly, inexperienced software developers can make mistakes deeper into your project’s architecture.
 This is known as a “postponed problem” and will lead to website bugs later on.

 Another significant factor relates to your team’s communication and management.
 If your team members are not communicating effectively with each other, the number of bugs will multiply.
-Finally, it also goes without saying that if you change the developers in your team too often, this can only negatively impact the quality of your project.
+Finally, it also goes without saying that if you change the developers in your team too often, this can only negatively impact the code quality of your project.

 Be careful while making changes